 Tales Beyond the Main Arc

-While the Chronicles and Legends are perhaps the most iconic narratives of Dragonlance, Krynn’s rich tapestry extends far beyond these tales:
+While the Chronicles and Legends are perhaps the most iconic narratives of Dragonlance, Krynn’s rich world extends far beyond these tales:

 The Socio-Political Landscape of Ansalon